 Then you’ll need to install the Bluetooth driver.

-If you’re on Windows 8 or 7, you can visit the manufacturer website of your PC or motherboard, then search your model and download the latest installation wizard compatible with your operating system.
+If you’re on Windows 8 or 7, you can visit the manufacturer website of your PC or motherboard, then search for your model and download the latest installation wizard compatible with your operating system.

 Method 2: Reinstall Bluetooth driver automatically (Recommended)